Hahdin/Notes/README.md

-# Notes
-Just some place for notes
+# 3 Kinds of Prototypal Inheritance
 ## Functional Inheritance for private data

 ```js